-MAP 7.
+MAP 10.
 DEVELOPMENT CONSTRAINTS

-MAP 8.
+MAP 11.
 DEVELOPMENT OPPORTUNITIES

-PART 3.0 FUTURE LAND USE CONCEPT
+PART 3.0 FLUC

-This section of the IDP provides the context and reasoning for the policies established in Section 4.0 FUTURE LAND USE AND DEVELOPMENT policies.
-The Future Land Use Concept (see Map 9) outlines the framework for land use(s), subdivision, and development for lands within the IDP Area boundary, which may develop over a 30-year horizon.
-The general objectives and policies in this section assist the approving bodies in understanding interpretation of the statements in PART 4.0 FUTURE LAND USE AND DEVELOPMENT policies.
+This section of the IDP provides the context and reasoning for the policies established in PART 4.0 LAND USE AND DEVELOPMENTpolicies.
+The FLUC (see Map 12) outlines the framework for land use(s), subdivision, and development for lands within the IDP area boundary, which may develop over a 30-year horizon.
+The general objectives and policies in this section assist the approving bodies in understanding the intended interpretation of the statements in PART 4.0 LAND USE AND DEVELOPMENT policies.

-3.2 Future Land Use Concept Objectives
+3.2 FLUC Objectives

-The Future Land Use Concept (FLUC) objectives describe the shared vision of both municipalities for future development within the Plan area in alignment with the overall goals of the Intermunicipal Development Plan:
+The FLUC objectives describe the shared vision of both municipalities for future development within the plan area in alignment with the overall goals of the IDP:

-- 3.2.1 Establish a land use concept that outlines the future land uses that may develop over a 30-year horizon within the boundary of the IDP Area. - 3.2.2 Promote the IDP Area as a desirable location for future development and economic activity. - 3.2.3 Outline a framework for the more detailed implementation of land development, economic development, municipal infrastructure, and timing of development and servicing. - 3.2.4 Maintain and enhance mutually beneficial policies and relationships between the two municipalities. - 3.2.5 Continue to develop and maintain open lines of communication to resolve problems and seize opportunities of mutual benefit.
+- 3.2.1 Establish a land use concept that outlines the future land uses that may develop over a 30-year horizon within the boundary of the IDP area; - 3.2.2 Promote the IDP area as a desirable location for future development and economic activity; - 3.2.3 Outline a framework for the more detailed implementation of land development, economic development, municipal infrastructure, and timing of development and servicing; - 3.2.4 Maintain and enhance mutually beneficial policies and relationships between the two municipalities; and - 3.2.5 Continue to develop and maintain open lines of communication to resolve problems and seize opportunities of mutual benefit.

-Taking into consideration the opportunities and constraints present within the IDP Area (see Map 7 and Map 8); the FLUC conveys the IDP's future land use goals.
+Taking into consideration the opportunities and constraints present within the IDP area (see Map 10 and Map 11); the FLUC conveys the IDP's future land use goals.
 However, it is not intended to address land use at a site-specific level.

-3.2 Future Land Use Concept Objectives
+3.2 FLUC Objectives